 As the Executive Director of Continuing Care, Dalene is looking forward to working with local and provincial colleagues to improve patient and resident care and to improve the coordination of health services.

-Diane holds a Bachelor of Science in Nursing from the University of Saskatchewan and holds active registration with the Saskatchewan Registered Nurses Association.
-She is a Certified Lean Leader and will complete her Masters of Health Administration in 2018.
+Graham holds a Bachelor of Science in Nursing and a Bachelor of Science in Microbiology from the University of Saskatchewan, as well as a Master’s in Health Studies from the University of Athabasca.
+He also holds an active registration with the Saskatchewan Registered Nurses Association and is a Certified Lean Leader.

 Debbie Sinnett comes to her new role from her position as Executive Director of Long Term Care for the former Regina Qu’Appelle Health Region, with responsibility for over 600 urban continuing care program spaces, including services for individuals with complex clinical, transitional care, mental health, acquired brain injury, dementia care and other high risk support needs.
 She is a skilled leader with over 30 years of nursing, management and program leadership experience in regional and affiliate continuing care environments.

 As an Executive Director of Continuing Care, Regina, Debbie will provide leadership for all Regina area owned and affiliate continuing care programs and services.
 She recognizes the importance of communication, collaboration, continuous improvement and a shared vision and values, as part of an integrated health services team operationally and strategically.